gintonicai/documentation/mvp/live-subchains/distillery-intro.md

 ## Join the Revolution

-By joining the distillery subnet, users become part of a groundbreaking initiative that aims to reshape the landscape of AI accessibility.
-Whether you're an individual with a high-end GPU or an organization with surplus computational power, the distillery subnet offers an opportunity to:
+By joining the distillery subchain, users become part of a groundbreaking initiative that aims to reshape the landscape of AI accessibility.
+Whether you're an individual with a high-end GPU or an organization with surplus computational power, the distillery subchain offers an opportunity to:

 1. Contribute to the advancement of AI technology
 2. Participate in a decentralized AI infrastructure